bilias/rqwatch/docs/UPDATE_2_plus.md

 constraints to `mail_aliases` and `maps_combined`, and **removes the non-multipart metadata importer endpoint**.

-Read the upgrade path below before pulling the code.\
+Read the upgrade path below before pulling the code.

-**Upgrading from 1.8.x without completing the database migrations first is not supported**.
+**Upgrading from 1.8.x without completing the 1.8.x database migrations first is not supported**.

+**Upgrading from 1.7.x or earlier is also not supported**.

 # Upgrade